eclipse/microprofile-starter/releasing.md

 ## Releases on production

 Releasing on production requires a manual step and can only be performed by those who have the SSH key for the production machine.

+The following commands will build and release to production the currently checked-out tag of the MicroProfile Starter:

 - mvn package -Pthorntail
 - unzip target/mp-starter-hollow-thorntail.jar -d target/mp-starter-hollow-thorntail